 What is Technical Communication?

 The European Association for Technical Communication defines it as “the process of defining, creating and delivering information products for the safe, efficient and effective use of products (technical systems, software, services)”.
-The job of a technical communicator is to make complex information accessible for a unique audience and to help users understand the product information provided in the documentation.
+The job of a technical communicator is to make complex information accessible to a unique audience and to help users understand the product information provided in the documentation.

-A technical communicator needs to keep the user experience in mind, and to connect with its audience.
+A technical communicator needs to keep the user experience in mind and to connect with its audience.
 One of the main goals of technical communication is to assist the user.
 When creating technical documentation the focus should be on the user and not on the product.
 It is important to provide simple, clear, and comprehensive information thus helping users do their final job.